filecoin-project/specs/mining.md

   - Apply the set of messages selected above to the parent state, collecting invocation receipts as this happens.
   - Insert them into a Merkle Tree and take its root.
 - `Timestamp` - A Unix Timestamp generated at block creation.
 We use an unsigned integer to represent a UTC timestamp (in seconds).
 The Timestamp in the newly created block must satisfy the following conditions:
-  - the timestamp on the block is not in the future
+  - the timestamp on the block is not in the future (with ALLOWABLE_CLOCK_DELAY grace to account for relative asynchrony)
   - the timestamp on the block is at least BLOCK_DELAY * len(block.Tickets) higher than the latest of its parents, with BLOCK_DELAY taking on the same value as that needed to generate a valid VDF proof for a new Ticket (currently set to 30 seconds).
+  - We also recommend the use of a networkTime() function to be booted on node launch and run every so frequently to call on a networked time service (e.g. ntp) and ensure relative synchrony with the rest of the network.
 - `BLSAggregate` - The aggregated signatures of all messages in the block that used BLS signing.
 - `BlockSig` - A signature with the miner's private key (must also match the ticket signature) over the entire block.
 This is to ensure that nobody tampers with the block after it propagates to the network, since unlike normal PoW blockchains, a winning ticket is found independently of block generation.